 Head back to the city and make your way into the bustling neighborhood of Capitol Hill, where you can eat dinner at one of the many excellent restaurants (Kedai Makan for delicious Malaysian food and Pie Bar for dessert and a drink) and then walk around later just to soak in the lively atmosphere.
 Stop by independently-owned Elliot Bay Book Company to browse the impressive selection of well-curated books and get recommendations from the helpful staff.

 - Alki Beach – located in West Seattle, this lively beach is a great half-day getaway.
 You can take a water taxi from downtown right up to its sunny shores.

 - Pioneer Square – historic center of downtown that is fun to explore and has an informative and fun Underground Tour.

 - Seattle Central Library – the city’s flagship library is one of my favorite buildings in Seattle, it’s architecturally stunning and you can easily spend an hour (or more) wandering its different floors.

 - University of Washington – I love visiting local universities in the places I visit, and this one doesn’t disappoint with picturesque views of Mount Rainer in the distance and stately buildings covered in ivy.
 Go huskies!

 When is the best time to go to Seattle?

 Summer in the Pacific Northwest is perfection, with mild temperatures and the occasional heatwave.
 The rainy weather is also at a minimum.
-Autumn is also a nice time to visit, with vibrant fall foliage and cooler temperatures.
+Of course rates go up and crowds are at a maximum.
+Autumn is a nice alternative to visit, with vibrant fall foliage and cooler temperatures.
 In the winter, it’s quite rainy and freezing, and there is even the occasional snowfall.